profgenesislima/revolutiocase/README.md

  - Partial Reverse Engineering: the developer brings to the canvas only the concerning tables to refactor
  - Modeling Language: using a unique language to model both relational and refactoring, the RevolutionCASE tool delivers simple constructors and properties to set up and run the refactoring quickly
 - Script Generation or Forward Engineering: It's up to the developer whether he wants to run the refactoring straight from the tool or copy the script from the Script View
-- It worth note that all refactorings, as well as the research that inspired this tool, was based on Pramod Sadalage's book Refactoring Databases : Evolutionary Database Design
+* It worth note that all refactorings, as well as the research that inspired this tool, was based on Pramod Sadalage's book Refactoring Databases : Evolutionary Database Design

 ## How to Download and Use
-You can download the tool [here](https://github.com/profgenesislima/revolutiocase/releases/download/v1.0/revolutioncase.rar) along with the dissertation and script to run a End-to End Test and understand the Tool's Workflow.
+You can download the tool [here](https://github.com/profgenesislima/revolutiocase/releases/download/v1.0/revolutioncase.rar) along with the dissertation and the script to run a End-to End Test and understand the Tool's Workflow.
-Soon an more complete and concise tutorial will be available in english language.
+Soon a more complete and concise tutorial will be available in english language.
 Sorry for the incovenience!
 =[